blink1073/oct2py/README.rst

 - Supports all Octave datatypes and most Python datatypes and Numpy dtypes.
 - Provides OctaveMagic_ for IPython, including inline plotting in notebooks.
-- Supports cell arrays and structs with arbitrary nesting.
+- Supports cell arrays and structs/struct arrays with arbitrary nesting.
 - Supports sparse matrices.
 - Builds methods on the fly linked to Octave commands (e.g. `zeros` above).
-- Nargout is automatically inferred by the number of return variables.
 - Thread-safety: each Oct2Py object uses an independent Octave session.
 - Can be used as a context manager.
 - Supports Unicode characters.